Axway/docker-cft/compose/README.md

 ## How to use the Transfer CFT docker-compose.yml files

-The docker-compose.yml describes and allows the management of the Transfer CFT service.
+The docker-compose.yml describes and allows you to manage the Transfer CFT service.
-The docker-compose-multinode.yml describes the Transfer CFT service in a multinode environment, and allows management of a scalable Transfer CFT service.
+The docker-compose-multinode.yml describes the Transfer CFT service in a multinode environment, and allows the management of a scalable Transfer CFT service.

 You can use the ../docker/Dockerfile to build your own Transfer CFT image or use the official Axway Transfer CFT Docker image.